cram2/pycram/examples/action_designator.md

 Designator Description will then pick one of the poses and return a performable Action Designator which contains the picked pose.

+## Preface
+Action designator descriptions are able to handle a multitude of different inputs.
+In general, they are able to work with the argument directly or any iterable that generates the type of the argument.
+Iterables include a list of the arguments or another designator which generates the argument type.
+For example, a NavigateActionDescription takes as input a Pose now the possible input arguments for a NavigateActionDescription are:

+    * A Pose
+    * A list of Poses
+    * A Location Designator, since they are generating Poses

 ## Navigate Action